solarslurpi/GrowBuddies/docs/growbuddyServer.md

   - save and exit.
 - Install Mosquitto [following PiMyLife's steps](https://pimylifeup.com/raspberry-pi-mosquitto-mqtt-server/)
 ### Play
-Open up [MQTT explorer](http://mqtt-explorer.com/) and connect to GrowBuddy.
+Open up [MQTT explorer](http://mqtt-explorer.com/) and connect to growBuddy.
 :::{figure} images/mqtt_explorer_before_snifferbuddy.jpg
 :align: center
 :scale: 80

-GrowBuddy[1] mqtt broker
+growBuddy[1] mqtt broker
 :::
-_Note: The name of this server is GrowBuddy1 because GrowBuddy is being used._  Since there are no Buddies, the only traffic is the default traffic of the broker.
+_Note: The name of this server is growBuddy1 because growBuddy is being used._  Since there are no Buddies, the only traffic is the default traffic of the broker.
 ### Determining the Health of a Device
 You may not need to know anything about this.
 I have it here so I don't forget why this is in the code!